-Allianz Global Assistance places very few restrictions on what types of trips or travelers it will cover.
-While a lot of companies we looked at cap coverage at $50,000, Allianz Global Assistance covers anything up to $100,000.
-Granted, this won’t apply to most vacations, but we still appreciated the company’s willingness to cover a wide variety of trips.
+Allianz places very few restrictions on what types of trips or travelers it will cover.
+While many companies we looked at cap coverage at $50,000, Allianz covers anything up to $100,000.
+Granted, this won’t apply to most vacations, but we still appreciated the company’s willingness to cover a variety of trips.

-Allianz Global Assistance also provides medical coverage to travelers regardless of their age.
+Allianz also provides medical coverage to travelers regardless of their age.
 This is relatively unusual, with many companies limiting coverage to customers who are 65 years old or younger.

 Annual plans available

-Allianz Global Assistance offers four different annual plans.
-The cheapest plan, AllTrips Basic (which provides $20,000 in medical, but no trip cancellation insurance), is ideal for students studying abroad or extended backpacking trips.
-At the higher end, the AllTrips Premier Plan extends its medical coverage to $50,000, in addition to $2,000 for trip cancellation.
+Allianz offers four annual plans.
+The cheapest plan, AllTrips Basic (which provides $20,000 in medical but no trip cancellation insurance), is ideal for students studying abroad or for people taking extended backpacking trips.
+The AllTrips Premier Plan, on the other hand, extends its medical coverage to $50,000, in addition to $2,000 for trip cancellation.

 Useful mobile app

-We found it to be perfectly functional and intuitive on our test runs, but it got some less-than-stellar reviews from other customers, earning 2.9 stars on the App Store and 2.6 in Google Play.
-Most users had trouble even creating an account and logging in, although Allianz Global Assistance seems to have addressed a lot of these bugs in recent months.
+We found it to be perfectly functional and intuitive on our test runs, though it got some less-than-stellar reviews from other customers, earning 2.4 stars on the App Store and 2.4 on Google Play.
+Most users had trouble even creating an account and logging in, although Allianz seems to have addressed a lot of these bugs in recent months.

 No reimbursement for lost passports

-Although Allianz Global Assistance accepts lost or stolen passports as an approved reason for cancelling your trip, the company won’t reimburse you for the costs of replacing them.
-It does provide detailed instructions on how you can replace it, but this is basically free information you can get anywhere without paying for a policy.
+Although Allianz accepts lost or stolen passports as an approved reason for canceling your trip, the company won’t reimburse you for the costs of replacing them.
+It does provide detailed instructions on how you can replace them, but this is basically free information you can get anywhere without paying for a policy.